 Traditional knowledge is the accumulated knowledge and understanding of the natural world and our relationship with it.
 Traditional knowledge is deeply rooted within the traditional lifestyle of Gwich'in peoples.
 The knowledge collected through generations has allowed Gwich'in to live in the forest in a sustainable manner for thousands of years.
 Traditional, local, and scientific knowledge about the forest need to be integrated to make wise management decisions.

-- The GTC and ENR have each created a traditional knowledge policy - The GRRB and ENR regularly consult the communities about forestry issues and gather local knowledge about forests - The GRRB maintains a traditional knowledge database, which includes renewable resources in the GSA. - Traditional knowledge about forests was gathered at a workshop hosted by the GRRB in 1997.
+- The Gwich'in Tribal Council (GTC) and Environment & Natural Resources (ENR) have each created a traditional knowledge policy. - The Gwich'in Renewable Resources Board (GRRB) and ENR regularly consult with communities about forestry issues and gather local knowledge about forests. - The GRRB maintains a traditional knowledge database, which includes renewable resources in the GSA. - Traditional knowledge about forests was gathered at a workshop hosted by the GRRB in 1997.

-- Traditional and local knowledge needs to be considered in the decision making process and its proprietary nature should be respected. - 2.
+- 1. Traditional and local knowledge needs to be considered in the decision making process and its proprietary nature should be respected. - 2.
 Youth need to experience the traditional lifestyle in order to maintain Gwich'in culture, and gain respect for the land and forest.

-- 1. Traditional and local knowledge about forests must be properly stored, collected, and maintained. - 2.
-"On the Land" types of camps that teach traditional harvest techniques should continue to be encouraged and promoted.
+- 1. Traditional and local knowledge about forests must be properly stored, collected, and maintained. - "On the Land" types of camps that teach traditional harvest techniques should continue to be encouraged and promoted.